DJV22/Hound_PVE/OUTLINE.md

 Pro](https://store.minisforum.com/products/minisforum-um890pro?_pos=1&_sid=b97dfcda4&_ss=r)
 with 96GB of Ram, (2) 4.0 TB SSD.
 The end result being a usable homelab in which  a website, Fileserver, Home automation, and gameservers can be kept and managed for personal use.

+# Outline
+1. Download latest version of Proxmox and flash ISO onto a USB stick for installation.
+2. Complete the install selecting your desired format and setup.
+I used the UM890 PRO with 96GB of Ram, (2) 4.0 TB SSD (ZFS RAID1 configuration)
+3. Setup Repositories

+# IP Configuration for HoundLab (my Homelab)
+  Domain / Router - 10.0.0.1
+  Houndlab (PVE) - 10.0.0.2
+  DNS (PI.HOLE) - 10.0.0.3
+  FileServer - 10.0.0.4
+  Website - 10.0.0.50

 # Milestones